DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: DeepTrack

-In the final stage, the LSTM decoder receives the concatenated ego dynamics and neighbors' interdependencies to predict the future trajectory of the car of interest, $\hat{Y}$.
-We have not used ATCN as the final stage because the ATCN is the only cable to map the temporal information to a higher output channel.
-Similar to what is accomplished by the ATCN encoder at the first stage.
-Due to the mapping of all features to higher output channel dimensions, LSTM still needs to map and decode the output of the VIAC and ego ATCN encoders to the final output prediction.
+Only at the final stage, DeepTrack uses an LSTM-based encoder to predict the future trajectory, $\hat{Y}$.
+We have not used TCN based encoder as the final stage because TCN can map the temporal information only to a higher output channel.
+Similar to what is accomplished by the DeepTrack encoder at the first stage.
+LSTM is only used to map and decode the VIAC and Dense layer's concatenated output to the final output prediction.